igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 For protocols, such as TCP ({{TCP}}), that allow network devices to change data segmentation, it is possible that only a part of the packet is lost.
-In these cases, the sender MUST increment Unreported Loss counter by the fraction of the packet data lost (so Unreported Loss counter may become negative when a packet with L=1 is sent after a partial packet has been lost).
+In these cases, the sender must increment Unreported Loss counter by the fraction of the packet data lost (so Unreported Loss counter may become negative when a packet with L=1 is sent after a partial packet has been lost).

-Observation points can estimate the end-to-end loss, as determined by the upstream endpoint, by counting packets in this direction with the L bit equal to 1, as described in {{usage}}.
+Observation points can estimate the end-to-end loss, as determined by the upstream endpoint, by counting packets in this direction with the L bit equal to 1, as described in {{endtoendloss}}.

-## Using the Loss Bits for Passive Loss Measurement {#usage}

 ### End-To-End Loss    {#endtoendloss}